The Binding of Isaac

 In the lands of the Bible, Edom was not alone.
 The ancient Ammonites are also known to have killed their children in worship.
 This practice, mentioned in the Bible, has recently been confirmed by the excavation of an ancient temple near the airport in Amman, Jordan.
 Buried jars were found containing young human bones.
 The king of nearby Moab sacrificed his son on the walls of the city to turn away an attack of Israelites under King Jehoshaphat of Judah (2 Kings 3:27).
 The ancient Phoenicians, too, known as Canaanites in the Bible, practiced human sacrifice.
 Human bones have been found at one of their temples in ancient Carthage in Tunisia.

-But Abraham, who lived 1,000 years earlier, had no access to all this theological wisdom.
+But Abraham, who lived a thousand years earlier, had no access to all this theological wisdom.
 Remember, Abraham was the first of the nation of Israel.
 Or as the rabbis taught, he was the first convert to Judaism.
 He came from a pagan world, in which even his own family worshipped false gods (Joshua 24:2).
 He knew only that the greatest sacrifice that could be offered to a god, and the highest sign of faithfulness to that god, was a first-born child offered up in sacrifice.
-And it was on the basis of this widely-held cultural belief that God chose to test Abraham.
+And it was on the basis of this widely-held cultural belief that God made his request of Abraham:

-Genesis calls Abraham’s experience a test (Gen. 22:1).
-But if human sacrifice was so widely accepted and practiced, in what way was it a test?
-Isaac was the son of promise--the one through whom God had promised to give Abraham many descendants.
+Genesis calls Abraham’s experience a trial (Gen. 22:1).
+But if human sacrifice was so widely accepted and practiced, in what way was it a trial?
+Not only did Abraham love his son; Isaac was also the son of promise—the one through whom God had promised to give Abraham many descendants (Gen. 17:19,21).
 But Isaac was still unmarried.
-If he was killed now, what would happen to that promise?
+If he died now, what would happen to that promise?
 The command and the promise of God seemed contradictory.